gregm18/Street-Fighter-II-Web-Browser-Edition/README.md

 - Movement mechanics activated by the keyboard
 - Real Time Animation
 - Collision Boxes that make sure no characters move through each other.

+Testing if it is possible to make edits